Chinese New Year in Thailand 2027: Dates, Traditions & Where to Celebrate

 Practical Tips

 Book accommodation early.
 Yaowarat-area hotels — and anything walkable from Chinatown — fill weeks in advance.
-If you want to be in the middle of it, book by January.
+If you want to be in the middle of it, book well ahead of the date.
 If you don’t mind a short taxi or MRT ride from Wat Mangkon station, you have more options.

 What to wear.
 Red is auspicious; wearing it is a gesture of goodwill.
 Black and white are associated with mourning — not a great choice for the main day, though nobody will say anything to a tourist.